aryopg/mmlu-redux/README.md

 ```
 You can create your own file starting from an [example here](.env_example)

-### Corruption task
+#### Corrupting dataset

 With these instructions you can apply perturbations to any dataset structured as MMLU

 First, you should define the parameters required for the perturbation.
-You should crate/edit the configuration file at 'project_dir/corruption/conf.yml'.
+You should create/edit the configuration file at 'project_dir/corruption/conf.yml'.
 You can use [this file](conf/corruption/conf_example.yml) as a reference.

 ```bash